jawahar-shazab/docs/docs/api.md

 PATCH /v1/detectorConfigs/:detectorConfigId
 ```

-Updates the details of a specific detector configuration by its ID.
+This API updates the details of a specific detector configuration identified by its `detectorConfigId`, allowing modifications to the settings or parameters of the configuration.

 #### 8. Delete Detector Config